 Thankfully “Fairtrade Fornight” is now over.
-But if you want to remember why Fairtrade is not a good idea, especially if you are having it rammed down your throat by do-gooders and busybodies, here’s what Alex Singleton had to say in The Sunday Telegraph:
+But if you want to remember why Fairtrade is not a good idea, especially if you are having it rammed down your throat by do-gooders and busybodies, here’s what The Sunday Telegraph had to say:

 Despite Fairtrade’s moral halo, there are other, more ethical forms of coffee available.
 Most Fairtrade coffee is roasted and packaged in Europe, principally in Belgium and Germany.
 That is unnecessary and retards development.
 Farmers working for Costa Rica’s Café Britt have climbed the economic ladder not just by growing beans but by doing the processing, roasting and packaging and branding themselves.